ccmarris/b1ddi_postman/README.md

 ## Infoblox BloxOne Threat Defense Postman Examples

-These collections provide examples of working with the BloxOne Threat Defense APIs.
+These collections provide examples of working with the BloxOne DDI APIs.

 The collections require the two environment variables to be configured::